Ergodic robust maximization of asymptotic growth with stochastic factor processes: Proofs for Section

 Consequently, the numerator of the integrand is identically zero in this set so that

-Again by Assumption~\ref{ass:nondegeneracy}\ref{item:hat_v_bound} we have that the inner integral is finite for every $x$, so the finiteness of the double integral follows from the continuity in $x$ of all the ingredients (i.e.\ continuity of derivatives of $\tilde c_X, p, \nabla \hat \phi$) on $\overline V$, which establishes \ref{item:hat_v_bound}.
+Again by Assumption~\ref{ass:nondegeneracy}\ref{item:hat_v_bound} we have that the inner integral is finite for every $x$, so the finiteness of the double integral follows from the continuity in $x$ of all the ingredients (i.e.\ continuity of $c_Y$ and continuity of derivatives of $\tilde c_X, p, \nabla \hat \phi,\eta$) on $\overline V$, which establishes \ref{item:hat_v_bound}.

 It now just remains to prove that $\nabla_y \hat v \in L^q_{\mathrm{loc}}(F;\R^m)$ for every $q \in [2,\infty)$.
 Fix such a $q$.
 The main tool for proving this will be Theorem~\ref{T_regularity_eq}, but we first need to ensure that that the constant $C$ appearing in \eqref{eqn:lp_loc_bound} is independent of $x$.
 To this end let $U \Subset F$ be given and note that $U \subset U_D \times U_E$ for some $U_D \Subset D$ and $U_E \Subset E$.
 Pick $\varepsilon \in (0,\inf_{y \in U_D}\delta_{\partial U}(y))$ and set $U_{D,\varepsilon} := \{y \in \R^d: \delta_{U_D}(y) < \varepsilon\}$.
 Note that $U_{D,\varepsilon} \Subset D$.
 Next, since $c_Yp$ is uniformly elliptic on $U_\varepsilon \times U_{D,\varepsilon}$ and, by Assumption~\ref{ass:regularity}\ref{item:regular_3} and Assumption~\ref{ass:nondegeneracy}\ref{item:c_y_sobolev}, $\div_y(c_Yp)$ is bounded on $U_\varepsilon \times U_{D,\varepsilon}$ we can choose a $\kappa \in (0,1)$ such that